Hibiscus Town: Reception

-The film was well-received domestically and voted by Chinese film audiences as one of the three best films of 1987 in the Hundred Flowers Awards.
-It remains obscure outside China.
+The film was well received domestically and voted by Chinese film audiences as one of the three best films of 1987 in the Hundred Flowers Awards.
+It also received the award for Best Film in the Golden Rooster Awards.

 Gilbert Adair of Time Out magazine gave the film his endorsement, calling it "a potent blend of the political and personal":

 "Xie's portrait of China's traumatic, turbulent history ranges from '63 to the post-'Gang of Four' years, his palette the changing fortunes of an entangled group of individuals.
 It's impressive both for the elegant precision with which the director fills his scope frame with small, significant details, and for the discreet understatement that controls his own special brand of epic melodrama.
 In some ways similar to the classic romances of Frank Borzage, Hibiscus Town is a moving account of survival in the face of widespread social and political madness, told with clarity, compassion and insight."